How Long Does Flooring Need to Acclimate?

 Laminate and vinyl flooring

-Laminate flooring requires a shorter yet still essential acclimation period of 48 to 72 hours, while vinyl flooring typically acclimates in 48 hours.
+Laminate flooring installation requires a shorter yet still essential acclimation period of 48 to 72 hours, while vinyl flooring typically acclimates in 48 hours.

 Although less susceptible to moisture fluctuations, skipping the acclimation step can cause issues.
 These include planks separating, buckling, or warping, compromising the floor’s integrity and appearance.